Ne0n09/cloudflared-remotefalcon/docs/about/scripts.md

     ![Configure-rf demo](../images/configure-rf-clean-install.gif)

-=== "Update Containers"
+??? example "update_containers.sh"

+    #### update_containers.sh

     - Checks for updates and updates non-RF containers to their latest available release.

     - Checks for updates and updates Remote Falcon containers to the latest available commit on the [Remote Falcon Github](https://github.com/Remote-Falcon).

-    - The [compose.yaml](../architecture/files.md#composeyaml) build context hash is updated to the latest commit for the Remote Falcon containers.
+    - The [compose.yaml](files.md#composeyaml) build context hash is updated to the latest commit for the Remote Falcon containers.

     - The compose.yaml container image tag is updated to the latest release.